-Understanding your future workforce needs is about estimating the number and types of employees required to deliver on your business strategy and goals.
-The workforce planning process that aims to identify your future workforce is referred to as demand forecasting.
-The workforce demand forecasting process is designed to answer the following key questions in
+Workforce Planning Connect helps you understand your future workforce needs, estimate the number and types of employees required to deliver on your business strategy goals.
+Through the workforce planning process you will be able to answer the following key questions:

 What types of skills will be required?